kernelorg-mirror/docs_docsko_korg/source/accounts.rst

    the case, please mention it in the request and you'll be issued a new ssh private key instead.

+   We will also accept a FIDO2 public key.
+See below for instructions.

 .. _`MAINTAINERS`: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/MAINTAINERS

 Creating a PGP key